isomerpages/nrf-ctrlshift/_stories/sfa-food-safety-in-singapore.md

 ---
-layout: leftnav-page-content
-title: Safety on Your Plate – Ensuring Food Safety in Singapore
+title: 'Safety on Your Plate – Ensuring Food Safety in Singapore'
 permalink: /stories/sfa-food-safety-in-singapore/
-breadcrumb: /What's Next stories/Safety on Your Plate – Ensuring Food Safety in Singapore
+breadcrumb: '/What''s Next stories/Safety on Your Plate – Ensuring Food Safety in Singapore'
-collection_name: stories

 ---

 # <b>Safety on Your Plate – Ensuring Food Safety in Singapore</b>
 ![SFA](/images/SFA_Johnny%20Yeung.jpg)
 <br>